 An electroencephalogram alone cannot diagnose any medical disorders; the test simply collects brain activity.
 The data collected by an electroencephalogram scan can contain information doctors may use when establishing a diagnosis.
 Specifically, doctors look for the presence of irregular brain wave patterns.
-An EEG reading that displays irregular brain patterns is referred to an abnormal electroencephalogram.
+An EEG reading that displays irregular brain patterns is referred to as an abnormal electroencephalogram.
 Looking at an abnormal electroencephalogram result can help doctors identify what part of the brain is experiencing irregular activity.

-For more clues to aid them in diagnosis, doctors may use various electroencephalogram recording techniques.
+For more clues to aid them in diagnosis, doctors may use various recording techniques.
 They might recommend a video electroencephalogram, in which video is used to capture the patient’s activity during an electroencephalogram procedure.
 Doctors compare the electroencephalogram recording with the video footage to better understand what the patient is experiencing.

 What do Electroencephalograms Show?